 - Career Counseling & Guidance

 After exiting high school:

 - Job Coaching

 - Assistive Technology & Devices

 Resources such as brochures and other websites are available to further explain the School to Work transition process.

 VR is continually working to provide you with the most current and useful information possible.
-If you have any comments or suggestions for improving this web page, please contact VR Transition Administrator Kirk Hall.
+If you have any comments or suggestions for improving this web page, please contact the VR Transition Team at VRTransitionYouth@vr.fldoe.org.